Spin Induced Geometry: Emergence of Metric and Torsional Sectors from Spinor Source: Appendix A --- Spinorial Sources and Geometric Structure

-Equation~\eqref{eq:symmetrized_metric_appendix} shows that the symmetric projection of the perturbation is selected automatically by the tetrad construction of the metric.
-The antisymmetric component $h_{[\mu\nu]}$ drops out identically from the effective metric sector and therefore does not contribute to the macroscopic Riemannian geometry, while remaining dynamically relevant at the microscopic level through torsional and affine degrees of freedom.
+This shows that the symmetric projection of the perturbation is selected automatically by the tetrad construction of the metric.
+The antisymmetric component \(h_{[\mu\nu]}\) drops out identically from the effective metric sector and therefore does not contribute to the macroscopic Riemannian geometry, while remaining dynamically relevant at the microscopic level through torsional and affine degrees of freedom.

 It is important to note that in standard General Relativity, the antisymmetric components of the tetrad are typically associated with local Lorentz gauge degrees of freedom and can be gauged away by a suitable choice of frame.
-However, in the present framework, $h_{[\mu\nu]}$ is dynamically sourced by spinor currents and obeys a massive field equation.
-Consequently, these components represent propagating torsional degrees of freedom that cannot be reduced to a mere gauge choice, encoding the non-Riemannian structure of the theory at the microscopic scale.
-The non-symmetric structure of $h_{\mu\nu}$ thus provides the necessary degrees of freedom to support complex topological configurations, such as torsional vortices or Skyrmion-like states, which would be forbidden in a purely symmetric Riemannian setting.
+However, in the present framework, the antisymmetric sector is dynamically sourced by the axial spinorial channel and obeys a massive field equation.
+Consequently, these components represent torsional degrees of freedom rather than a mere gauge choice, encoding the non-Riemannian structure of the theory at the microscopic scale.

+The non-symmetric structure of \(h_{\mu\nu}\) thus provides the degrees of freedom required to describe both the effective metric response and the torsional sector.
+In particular, the antisymmetric torsional sector may support nontrivial configurations, such as torsional defects, vortices, or Skyrmion-like states, which would be absent in a purely symmetric Riemannian description.